michelep/ESP32_WebRadio/README.md

   - Added streams.json with lists of stream URL to be played
   - Some minon bugs fixed

+## Other resources

+Start with ESP32 pinouts from here: https://randomnerdtutorials.com/esp32-pinout-reference-gpios/ Needs the great work from Wolle for MP3 stream decoding and I2S interface: https://github.com/schreibfaul1/ESP32-audioI2S A great tutorial for Nokia 5110 LCD displays is there: https://lastminuteengineers.com/nokia-5110-lcd-arduino-tutorial/

 ## Contributions

 This work is free and far to be perfect nor complete.
 Contributions and PR are welcome and strongly encouraged!